-Yellow or brown marimo is a sign something is wrong.
+Yellow or brown marimo is a sign that something is wrong.
 It could be receiving too much sunlight or have an infection, or their water quality could have gone down.
-We recommend washing your marimo under running (tepid) water, and then replacing the water in their container with cool, filtered water.
+We recommend washing your marimo under running (tepid) water, then replacing the water in their container with cool, filtered water.

 You should also add in some aquarium salt.
 Note that you should never use table salt on your marimo—you can find aquarium salt at your local pet store.
 Be sure to place your marimo away from direct light.

 How long can marimo live outside of water?